-Challenges at an industry level
+Challenges at an Industry Level

-- The business and ethical case for gender equality in cotton production is not widely demonstrated, understood and actioned.
-This is despite the fact that gender balanced companies have demonstrated improved business performance and value creation, 15 and that if women had the same access as men to productive resources, they could increase yields on their farms significantly 16.
-This understanding is critical to foster buy-in to invest in enhanced activities in support of gender equality. - Gender awareness and capacity across the cotton and broader agriculture industries is lacking.
+The Business and Ethical Case for gender equality in cotton production is not widely demonstrated, understood and actioned.

+This is despite the fact that gender balanced companies have demonstrated improved business performance and value creation, and that if women had the same access as men to productive resources, they could increase yields on their farms significantly.
+This understanding is critical to foster buy-in to invest in enhanced activities in support of gender equality.

+Gender Awareness and Capacity across the Cotton and Broader Agriculture Industries Is Lacking.
 In order to design, deliver and fund inclusive, culturally sensitive, effective farm-level training programmes, awareness and capacity on gender is needed on all operational levels.

 - There is a need to build the capacity and awareness of BCI staff and partners, of how gender equality is relevant to the work BCI carries out, and how BCI's mission can be better achieved if BCI's activities are implemented with an integrated gender perspective. - Interpreting the Better Cotton Principles and Criteria into effective capacity building programmes requires a cross-section of skills and knowledge from Implementing Partners (IPs).
 The majority of the Principles and Criteria focus on farm stewardship and environmental requirements.
-This means that the knowledge and capacity of IP's in relation to gender is generally lower, and that gender considerations are not integrated across all activities. - Lack of research on gender dynamics in cash crops in comparison to research available on gender dynamics in subsistence crops.
+This means that the knowledge and capacity of IP's in relation to gender is generally lower, and that gender considerations are not integrated across all activities.
+Over →